oplues01-lab/expensify-app-challenge/README.md

 Conclusion
-I built as a demonstration of full-stack web development skills with PHP, JavaScript, and RESTful API integration "# transaction-app"
+I built this application as a demonstration of full-stack web development skills with PHP, JavaScript, and RESTful API integration
-"# transaction-app"